-Jennifer is a Lecturer in Law.
-She is a member of the Charity Law & Policy Unit, and recently completed a Leverhulme Early Career Fellowship from 2013-2016.
+Jennifer is a Senior Lecturer in Law and a member of the Charity Law & Policy Unit.
 She joined the law school in 2012 as a Post-Doctoral Research Associate after completing her DPhil at the University of Oxford.
 Jennifer earned her Juris Doctor at the University of California, Hastings College of the Law.
 She is admitted to the Bar in the state of California.
 Prior to relocating to the UK, she was Director of Public Policy at a large charity.

-Her research interests are at the intersection of law and society.
+Her socio-legal research interests are at the intersection of law and society.
 She has a longstanding interest in charities/ non-profits and campaigning/ policy advocacy.
-Her current project considers how legal reforms and funding cuts in the UK will change access to justice for charities seeking to influence the development of social welfare law in the UK.
-One element of this has led her to spend several years on an in depth study of the impact of legal aid cuts and austerity measures on advice provision services in Liverpool.
+Much of her recent work has focused on the impact of legal aid cuts and austerity measures on advice provision services in England and Wales.

 Previous work includes an empirical investigation of the impact of the Equality Act 2010 on charities and a study of preliminary references to the Court of Justice for the European Union in the area of social policy.